CDRT/docs/su/su_dg.md

 **-noreboot**

 Optional.
 In normal operation, if System Update installs one or more Reboot Type 3 (Requires reboot) updates, it will initiate a reboot after the last installation completes.
 To suppress this reboot simply specify this parameter.
 This parameter only has an effect for Reboot Type 3 packages.
-For Reboot Type 1 and4, the reboot or shutdown is orchestrated by the update itself and is not under the control of System Update.
+For Reboot Type 1 and 4, the reboot or shutdown is orchestrated by the update itself and is not under the control of System Update.
 For Reboot Type 5 packages a reboot must be executed immediately after update and is forced by System Update.

 **-noicon**